 One of our favorite Playboy cover girls, and Go Daddy Girl, of course.

 Ashley Massaro knew she'd be a great fit for the cover.

 Gone way too soon, but you can find many Ashley Massaro collectibles to hold onto forever.
-For more WWE Diva memorabilia, check out eBay.
+For more WWE Diva, Playmate, and WWF memorabilia, check out eBay.

 This post was originally published on March 11, 2020.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.